ericjang/aibook/sources/chapter16.md

 I want to buy art that was challenging to make, took effort, not one that can be printed en masse.

+## Virtual Historians

+keeping historical records - written or oral - allows humanity to extend our memory indefinitely.

+it allows us to study extremely complex phenomena like what to expect during economic hyper-inflation (we can look back to 1914-1923 Germany, Emperor Diocletian's rule in 300AD).
+Individual humans are no longer the surviving organism, they are units to lend compute to humanity's study of itself.

+Individual economist and traders helps humanity survive by studying history and reflecting on how the history might rhyme with the past.